POETRY & PILGRIMAGE

 And so he quickly packed up his rod, line, maggots and weights

-And wandered home and through his garden gates
+And wandered home and through his open garden gate

-Into the darkness of his cottage which was filled with the welcome warmth
+Into the darkness of his cottage, which still emanated the welcome warmth

 Of the resurrectable embers of his stove.